How to Hire a Magician for Your Fair or Festival

 Multiple Performances Per Day

 One show does not serve a full-day fair crowd.
-Look for acts capable of delivering two to three full performances daily — ideally across different time slots — so every visitor gets a complete experience regardless of when they arrive.
+Look for acts capable of delivering two to three full performances daily — spread across different time slots — so every visitor gets a complete experience regardless of when they arrive.

 3. A Show Built for Mixed Audiences